STAR - Student Action for Refugees

 Weekly English Conversation club

 The main activity Cardiff STAR run is the weekly drop in, held at the Trinity Centre on Newport Road, every WEDNESDAY from 5.30-7.30pm.
 Here we run conversational English classes for asylum seekers and refugees, as well as hanging out all together in a relaxed environment, enjoying a cup of tea and the occasional game of pool.
-This runs from 6 to 7 every week within our drop in service.
-Its a great place to teach English in a very informal environment as well as a chance to get to know asylum seekers and refugees who have come to Cardiff.
+Its a great place to help people practice English in a very informal environment as well as a chance to get to know asylum seekers and refugees who have come to Cardiff.

 We also hold an annual Refugee Rhythms, the highlight of the STAR calendar, which is a celebration for STAR and the community we are a part of.
 We have local and international bands to perform, a feast of food from all over the world and hundreds of students, asylum seekers and refugees attend.
-Last years event was attended by over 500 people and won the Cardiff Univeristy award for 'Best Large Event''.
-This year's event takes place on Thursday 23rd February and we're looking for a lot of people to help organise it.
-So please get in touch if you'd like to be part of it.
+Some years the event can be attended by over 500 people and we have previously won the Cardiff Univeristy award for 'Best Large Event''.
+We're always looking for a lot of people to help organise it so please get in touch if you'd like to be part of it.

 SO much more